Turkey

 [ about risk levels ]

 The primary risk is misidentification by local militia who infrequently target Turkish military aircraft with MANPADS and weaponsied drones.
 Operations to LTAJ/Gaziantep should be carefully reviewed given its proximity to the Syrian border.
+Along the border with Syria and Iraq in proximity to conflict zones, there is a higher level of airborne military traffic, UAS and the risk of proximity to airstrikes.

 Major events: